Registration

 2pass registration

-The global star alignment is done in two passes, allowing the reference frame to be chosen from detected star information instead of automatically choosing the first frame of the sequence.
+This performs only the first (of 2 passes), allowing the reference frame to be chosen from detected star information instead of automatically choosing the first frame of the sequence.
 The proposed options are similar to the Global Registation algorithm but this method does not create any sequences and all alignment information is saved in the seq file.

 During star detection, Siril sets a maximum of 2000 stars to be found (this can also be changed with the appropriate option).
 In case more than one image has reached the maximum star limits, the star lists of all images are screened again.
 A new minimum detection threshold is defined to be able sort the images by both number of stars detected and FWHM.